LuccaDiLullo/Decision_Table_Editor/README.md

 # Decision Table Editor

-**Description:** The project focuses on developing a "Decision Table Editor" - a vital tool that assists users in representing and analyzing multiple conditions in a structured format.
-This allows for clear visual representation of complex decision-making scenarios, ensuring that all possible conditions and their outcomes are meticulously covered.
-Built using Python, the project emphasizes maintaining code quality, robustness, and user experience.
-Integrated tools such as Flake8 for linting ensure code adheres to best practices, while Behave enables Gherkin-style testing to verify that the application's functionality aligns with its intended behavior.
+**Description:** The project focuses on developing a "Decision Table Editor" - a tool that assists users in representing and analyzing multiple conditions in a structured format.
+This allows for clear visual representation of complex decision-making scenarios, enabling all possible conditions and their outcomes to be meticulously covered.
+Built using Python, the project emphasizes maintaining code quality, robustness, and ease of use.

 ## Table of Contents
 - [Getting Started](#getting-started)